bandademan/ITBLiveSplitMod/README.md

 ## Description:
 A MelonLoader mod that autosplits by sending commands to the livesplit server

-## How to use:
+## Setup:
   Install Melonloader to Inside the Backrooms

-  Download the .dll and place it in the mods folder
+  Add LiveSplitMod.dll to Mods folder

+  Download the Livesplit Server component
+  Follow the setup for the server here -> https://github.com/LiveSplit/LiveSplit.Server

+  Once LiveSplit Server is running start your game and your ready to go

 # WARNING
-This mod is still a work in progress so there may be glitches or issues
+This mod is not absolute so issues and glitches may occur.
+If you have any issues please msg me on discord 'Mr. Monocle#0433' or by opening an issue here